IngusK/Web-project-starter-package/README.md

 Before launching a project make you have the latest yarn packages installed.
 To do that launch "yarn" command in tour terminal.

-To start a development project run "yarn start" or "yarn start:dev".
+To start a development project run <pre>yarn start</pre> or <pre>yarn start:dev</pre>.
 This will build a development bundle with hot reload etc.

-To build a production project run <b>yarn start:prod</b>.
+To build a production project run <pre>yarn start:prod</pre>.
 This will build a production bundle which will be much smaller with all js files minified.
-Then you can use main.js file to upload it to your hosting.
+Then you can use <b>main.js</b> file to upload it to your hosting.